ushuz/balloon.css/readme.md

 ```

 ### Contributing
-Balloon.css have is mantained in SASS and LESS.
+Balloon.css is mantained in SASS and LESS.
 To contribute with bugfixes and enchancements you must follow this steps:

 1. Clone repo.
 E.g. `git clone https://github.com/kazzkiq/balloon.css.git`
 2. Run `npm install`